Solflare Crypto Cards Review 2026

 • No real monetary loss since rewards are raffle-based, not accrued cashback

-Risk level: After reviewing the platform's track record, very low for funds, moderate for card access.
+Risk level: Very low for funds, moderate for card access.
 The self-custodial model means Solflare's failure does not threaten your USDC.
 Only the card spending capability is at risk.

 Solflare stability indicators (2026):